giros-dit/yang-to-ngsi-ld/testbeds/netflow/docker/goflow2-collector/README.md

 # How to rebuild the GoFlow2 microservice:
-Recipe to follow once substantial changes have been made to the `GoFlow2` source code:
+Recipe to follow once substantial changes have been made to the `GoFlow2` source code.
+Follow the following steps:

 1. Install [protocol buffer compiler](https://grpc.io/docs/protoc-installation/) (i.e., `protoc`):
 ```bash